MarcusNguyenDev/EGB339-Computer-Vision-Sem2-2022/README.md

 These functions passed all test on Matlab Grader and recieved 20/20 points

+Problem 3 did not come with a test function

 ## Description
 * Problem 1: Segmentation and Shape Classification